 Student engagement at the University of Lincoln includes a vast array of practices and projects that academics and professional service staff support and lead on locally within schools and departments.
 This work all contributes to the key aim of ensuring our students are valued as members of the academic community.

 A key element of student engagement activity at the University of Lincoln is the Student Engagement Champion Network.
 All Schools and service departments have a Student Engagement Champion, who works closely with student representatives and colleagues in their School/Department.
 Their role is to promote, encourage, enable and support student participation in their school.

-- We have a central Student Engagement Team which supports and promotes sharing of good practice and helps to promote a shared understanding of student engagement within the university.
+The central LALT Student Engagement Team supports and promotes sharing of good practice and helps to promote a shared understanding of student engagement within the university.
 We introduce all new members of staff to student engagement practices and support at the university as part of the Lincoln Welcome induction workshop.

-Below are some related projects run by the Digital Education team.
+Below are some related projects run by the Student Engagement team.